How I transformed a static dashboard

 Context

-Proscal is a dashboard + analytical features supply chain platform that could unlock new revenue in a tough market
+Proscal is a supply chain platform with dashboard + analytical features that could unlock new revenue in a tough market

 The platform began as a free service add-on built on customers' requests.
 Supply chain analysts would select dashboards and features they wanted and track performance.
 However, as competitors began monetizing similar platforms in a tough market, our market share was at risk.
 We saw the opportunity to turn Proscal into a revenue-generating product, helping Avnet stay competitive and create a new revenue stream.